Online Bidding for Contextual First-Price Auctions with Budgets under One-Sided Information Feedback

 \AFF{ $\dag~$~Qiuzhen College, Tsinghua University\\ $\ddag$~Department of Industrial Engineering and Decision Analytics, Hong Kong University of Science and Technology\\ $\S$~Yau Mathematical Sciences Center \& Department of Mathematical Sciences, Tsinghua University\\ $\P$~Beijing Institute of Mathematical Sciences and Applications } }

 \ABSTRACT{ In this paper, we study the problem of learning to bid in repeated first-price auctions with budget constraints.
 In each period, the decision maker needs to submit a bid to win the auction and maximize the total collected reward, subject to a budget constraint throughout the horizon.
-We focus on the setting with one-sided information feedback where only the winning bid is revealed to the decision maker at each period.
+We focus on a one-sided information feedback setting in which the auction-winning bid is revealed after each auction.
+In our notation, when the learner loses, the auction-winning bid is the highest competing bid $d_t$ and is therefore observed; when the learner wins, the auction-winning bid is her own bid $b_t$, while the highest competing bid $d_t$ remains unobserved.
 Different from previous papers that assume homogeneous competitors' bids, we assume that the highest bid of other bidders depends on the context of the impression, which is initially unknown and needs to be learned over time.
 To tackle the learning difficulty, we propose a novel robust regression method based on conditional quantile invariance to learn the contextual parameter.
-Further combined with a dual update procedure, we develop a new bidding algorithm and prove that our algorithm achieves $\widetilde{O}(\sqrt{T})$ regret, which is order-optimal.
-We further extend our approach to the multi-dimensional setting and demonstrate the practical efficiency of our algorithm through numerical experiments. }
+Further combined with a dual update procedure, we develop a new bidding algorithm and prove that our algorithm achieves $\widetilde{O}(\sqrt{T})$ regret, matching the known \(\Omega(\sqrt T)\) lower bound for a non-contextual non-budgeted special case up to logarithmic factors.
+We also discuss a structured multi-dimensional extension, where contexts lie on a monotone one-dimensional manifold.
+This extension illustrates how the quantile-balancing idea can be applied beyond scalar contexts while preserving the ordering structure required by the algorithm. }